nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 ### Software objects migration in Nautobot 2.2.0 to 2.3.0

 Nautobot versions 2.2.0-2.3.0 require that at least one software image exists for any software that is assigned to a device.
 DLM did not have this requirement.
-In order to migrate SoftwareLCM objects that don’t have corresponding SoftwareImageLCM objects a placeholder software images are created in the core.
-These images follow the format “{software\_version}-{device\_model}--dlm-migrations-placeholder”.
+In order to migrate SoftwareLCM objects that don't have corresponding SoftwareImageLCM objects, the migration job will create a placeholder SoftwareImageFile in Nautobot core.
+These images follow the format "{software\_version}-{device\_model}--dlm-migrations-placeholder".
 Additionally, a note is added to the placeholder SoftwareImageFile object explaining why it was created.
 The migration job automatically detects if the Nautobot version you are running is affected and won’t create placeholder images for the newer versions.

 ### DLM models that now refer to the Core models